LivingWithHippos/unchained-android/README.md

 ### Developing and Contributing :writing_hand:

 Contributions are welcome.
 You can use the [discussion tab](https://github.com/LivingWithHippos/unchained-android/discussions) to ask for help setting up the project.
+At the moment at least Android Studio 2021.1.1 is needed to build the project.

-The dev branch is the one where the developement happens, it gets merged into master when a release is ready.
+The dev branch is the one where the development happens, it gets merged into master when a release is ready.

 A debug version is available, it reports automatically any crash information, it can be useful to help me debug errors.